-Why is it so hard to find employees right now?
+Why is it so hard to find hourly employees?

-You’re not the only one who is struggling to find good employees right now.
+You’re not the only one struggling to find good hourly employees right now.
 According to a September 2021 data report by Restaurant Dive, 26% of restaurants were looking for cooks and line cooks, 17% were looking for servers, and 7% were looking for bartenders.

 What’s causing the labor shortage?
 The new normal.
 The pandemic has changed how we live.
 And hourly workers want higher pay, more flexibility in their schedule, and employee benefits that reflect our new reality.